Kam0797/csv-react/README.md

  This tool does all the work on user's device, that is without a backend server.
  - However, I'd like to port backend logic to a spring-boot REST API server, as mentioned in *bonus*.
 And I look forward for your feedback on my work so far; so that upcoming parts can better meet your expectations.
  - There are a few places, esp closer to react that have not yet been implemented in OOP way (uses plain js objects - without type-checking).
 I would like to get your feedback on this too.
 (Should that be enforced, or taken care just in server envs?)
+ - A primitive chart is implemented.
+(I didnt want to use a lib for this task)
+ - Regarding PDF parsing - What would a typical input pdf look like?
+Can i get a sample? - because the predictability of format makes a LOT of difference in parsing work.

  Thank you for reviewing.